mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 Note, that there might be many tokens with the same name.
 Remember, that only 64 character long string-ids do identify your token uniquely und unambiguously.

+In the following example 10000.00 MNC tokens will be created.

 ```shell script
 curl -X POST https://rest-unstable.mainnet.cash/wallet/slp/genesis \
   -H "Content-Type: application/json" \